tchiahsu/interactive-adventure-game/README.md

 ## Overview
-Interactive Adventure Game is an object-riented game engine that lets players explore a dynamic world, interactic with items, solve puzzles, and battle monsters.
-Built using the Model-View-Controller (MVC) architecture, the projects focuses on a clean design, flexibility, and scalability - demonstrating core software engineering principles while being a fun and interactive game.
+Interactive Adventure Game is an object-oriented game engine that lets players explore a dynamic world, interact with items, solve puzzles, and battle monsters.
+Built using the Model-View-Controller (MVC) architecture, the project focuses on a clean design, flexibility, and scalability - demonstrating core software engineering principles while being a fun and interactive game.

 Welcome to the Adventure Game Engine, an object-oriented design project that lets players explore a virtual world, interact with items, solve puzzles, and battle monsters.
 This project demonstrates object-oriented principles and provides a platform to build a flexible and interactive adventure game using the MVC (Model-View-Controller) architecture.

 ## Features
-- **Modula MVC architecture** for easy extension and future improvements.
+- **Modular MVC architecture** for easy extension and future improvements.
 - **Graphical and Text-Based Modes** available to play.
 - **Customizable Worlds** via JSON configuration files.
 - **Support Custom Images** in graphical game mode.